Bethenny Frankel buys former Hamptons B&B

 Bethenny Frankel is the new owner of the Morning Glory House in Bridgehampton, which once served as a bed-and-breakfast.

-The reality television star and founder of Skinnygirl Cocktails bought the property for $2.037 million in October, according to property records.
+The reality-TV star and founder of Skinnygirl Cocktails bought the property for $2.037 million in October, according to property records.
 The 4,239-square-foot house first listed in the summer of 2016 with an asking price of $3.2 million, was most recently listed for $2.495 million.

 “I think (Bethenny) thought it was a great investment because it’s seven bedrooms, walk to town,” says Kathleen Conway of Town & Country Real Estate, the listing agent for the property.
 “It’s an older house, and she just really loved the charm that it had.”